migueldeicaza/OpenFlowSharp/README.txt

 All kudos should go to him, and all bugs in this implementation are probably my fault - Miguel.

+There is a patch included to make Flickr.NET build with MonoTouch, as well as a ready-to-run DLL compiled like this:

+	smcs -target:library -out:flickrnet.dll *.cs

 What follows is Alex Fajkowski's original README file

 -----